 Maintaining a proper “Chain of Custody” of controlled substances is critical for drug diversion prevention and detection in healthcare facilities.
 A chain of custody refers to a documented trail with either paper witness logs or electronic witness log systems which track the custody, control, transfer and disposition of drugs maintained in hospitals and healthcare settings.
 Ideally, prescriptions should be tracked from “cradle to grave” with clear documentation of where the pharmaceutical is in the chain of custody.

 Most hospitals typically use an electronic system such as Omnicell or BD Pyxis™ PARx™ with barcode scanning technology which requires input into an electronic form of a witness log.
-Rx Destroyer™ offers a reference Witness Log Form for download which provides a DEA compliant disposal method of controlled substance with witness destruction.
+C2R Global Manufacturing, Inc. offers a reference Witness Log Form for download which provides a DEA compliant disposal method of controlled substance with witness destruction.

 Drug Diversion Prevention in Healthcare Solutions

-Rx Destroyer™ provides proven solutions with high quality products and services, assisting customers with compliant drug diversion prevention strategies.
+C2R Global Manufacturing, Inc. provides proven solutions with high quality products and services, assisting customers with drug diversion prevention strategies.
 We provide free compliance consultation to qualified customers as well as free samples, education, on-site training and phone support.
 Our customers have come to trust and rely upon our industry insights, education based philosophy and best practices for quick and effective drug disposal compliance requirements.

 Our products are convenient and easy to use with no need to add water and no batteries required.
 We offer an All-Purpose product list in various sizes to accommodate any healthcare setting which neutralizes pills, capsules, tables, lozenges, liquids, suppositories, transdermal patches and fentanyl lollipops.
 Our product list for liquid pharmaceuticals including syringe injectables also offers various sizes for the most convenient and economical drug disposal solution especially effective in surgical environments.

-Rx Destroyer™ offers quick and seamless facility implementation for DEA and EPA compliance.
+C2R Global Manufacturing, Inc. offers quick and seamless facility methods of drug disposal.
 We are committed to saving water, saving lives…one prescription at a time with compliance made easy.
 Learn more about our proven solutions on drug diversion prevention in healthcare.